AsherDMckoy/HAcking-Scripts/evilginx/phishlets/README.md

 *Note: I am not affiliated with these additional resources - they are simply excellent community collections worth referencing.*

-## 🚀 Getting Started

-### Prerequisites
-- Evilginx2 framework installed
-- Valid SSL certificates for your test domains
-- Proper DNS configuration
-- Written authorization for testing

-### Installation
-1. Clone this repository to your Evilginx2 phishlets directory
-2. Configure your domains and certificates
-3. Ensure proper logging and monitoring is in place
-4. Verify all legal requirements are met before testing

-### Configuration
-Each phishlet includes:
-- YAML configuration file
-- Setup instructions
-- Customization notes
-- Legal considerations

 ## 📖 Educational Context

 These phishlets serve multiple educational purposes: